Buying sat nav maps

 By Jack Turner

 Up-to-date sat nav maps are vital for making sure you get to your destination smoothly.
-In this guide, we explain your map update options and how to keep your sat nav current.
+In this guide, we explain your map update options.

 Put us to the test